AG-STEM-Camp-2024-ECCB-ChatBot-Project/ECCB-Chatbot/Instructions.md

 # Today's Instructions
 **NB: Use [Chatgpt](https://chatgpt.com/) for generating the data only.**
-1. Use Chatgpt to generate a `csv` with up to **100** `sample medical/disaster preparedness data` based on the questions you made yesterday.
+1. Use Chatgpt to generate a `JSON` with up to **100** `sample medical/disaster preparedness data` based on the questions you made yesterday.
-2. Save that data to a file called `sample_data.csv`.
+2. Save that data to a file called `sample_data.json`.
 3. Using the code below and `Visual Studio Code` or [Google Colab](https://colab.research.google.com/) write a simple Chatbot that utilizes that information.

 ## The code to use: